 We asked when mining was scheduled to begin.
 The answer was "we don't know".

-AZ State Legislator John Fillmore attended and was very vocal in support of saving Twin Knolls.
+AZ State Legislator John Fillmore attended and was very vocal in opposition of the mine.

 Here is the March 11 meeting audio.
 You may have to download in order to play it.

 March 14, 2020 - An article about the mine appeared in the Arizona Republic.

 AZ Republic reporter Alison Steinbach interviewed Sam Schippers, vice president of

 Custom Landscape Materials(CLM), the company leasing the land to do aggregate mining.